-Got fresh green beans?
-Here are all the very best green bean recipes to use them, from a quick side dish with lemon to the traditional creamy casserole.
+Here are all the very best fresh green bean recipes to use this bright green veggie, from quick side dishes to creamy casseroles!

 There’s nothing like fresh green beans: the satisfying crunch and brilliant green color brings life to any meal!
-While there are lots of recipes that use soggy, frozen beans: the best green bean recipes are anything but that!
+There are lots of recipes that use soggy, frozen beans, but these fresh green bean recipes are anything but that!
 Here’s a list of the best ways to use fresh green beans.
 There’s our easiest 10-minute lemon green beans, the best way to use them as a side dish.
 But there are lots of main dish ideas too, from the classic French Nicoise salad to Italian vegetable soup.
 Ready to get to the recipes?

 How to trim green beans…fast!

 The biggest hurdle to using fresh green beans in recipes is trimming them!
 If you’re not careful, you can spend 10 minutes trimming off the ends of a bunch of green beans: wasting lots of prep time in the process.
 We found a way to trim green beans that’s quick and easy: you should be able to do this in 3 minutes.
 Here’s how to trim green beans…fast:

 - Line them up: Grab a handful and place them on the cutting board.
 Working quickly, make a uniform pile with them all lined up lengthwise.

 - Slice off one end: Line up all the ends against your knife edge.
 Grab them in one hand, and cut off the ends with a knife.